Anything You Can Do (game show): Rules

 Two teams of three, men against women, competed.
 Center stage was a board containing the names of occupations that are (or were, at the time) generally performed by men, and occupations generally performed by women.
 The men picked from the women's side of the board; the women, from the men's.
 The object was to complete a stunt related to the chosen occupation in 90 seconds or less.
-The time required to complete the stunt was added to the times for completing previous stunts; the team with the least total time at the end of the show won and received prizes; the losing team received prizes of lesser value.
+The time required to complete the stunt was added to the times for completing previous stunts; the team with the least total time at the end of the show won and received prizes, while the losing team received prizes of lesser value.

 There was also a "brain game" about midway through the show; the teams would have to complete some activity such as spelling or unscrambling a word, reciting a tongue twister, etc. The time taken to complete the task was added to the team's overall time.